SemanticComputing/WarPrisoners/README.md

 ## Tests

-To run all tests: `nosetests --doctest-tests`
+To run all tests: `nosetests --with-doctest`